rishivgt/CEG2350-Exam1-Review/Exam1-Review.md

 c) cat
 d) ln

-**Q15: What is the main difference between files and directories in an operating system?**
-a) Files store data, while directories store files
-b) Directories store data, while files store data
-c) Files cannot contain other files, but directories can
-d) There is no difference

 ---

 ## 4. Scripting:

-**Q16: How can you run a bash script from the current directory without specifying the interpreter?**
-a) ./script.sh
-b) bash script.sh
-c) source script.sh
-d) run script.sh

 **Q17: What does the `echo` command do in bash scripting?**
 a) Prints a message to the console